3gstudent/Eventlogedit-evtx--Evolution/README.md

 Kill the eventlog service's process and delete one eventlog record,then restart the Eventlog Service.

+### DeleteRecordbyTerminateProcessEx.cpp

+Kill the eventlog service's process and delete one eventlog record,then restart the Eventlog Service.

+Use WinAPI EvtExportLog to delete the eventlog.

+Note:

+The EventRecordID of the events after the deleted one will not be changed.

 ### DeleteRecordbyGetHandle.cpp

 Get specified .evtx file's handle and delete one eventlog record.